Ackerman Center Podcast

 All past and future episodes are available for streaming on the podcast’s website and other streaming platforms.

-Dr. Nils Roemer
+Dr. Nils Roemer, Host

-Director, Ackerman Center for Holocaust Studies
+Director of the Ackerman Center for Holocaust Studies

-Stan and Barbara Rabin Distinguished Professor
+Stan and Barbara Rabin Distinguished Professor in Holocaust Studies

-Producer
+Angie Simmons, Producer

 Selwin Belofsky Fellow